mimblewimble/grin-rfcs/text/0000-manual-confirmation.md

 ### `manual_confirmation`

-A new boolean property should be added with the name of `manual_confirmation`, this property is optional and the default value is `false`.
-The grin wallet will look for this property in the configuration file, if the property is not found the value should set to `false`.
+A new boolean property should be added with the name of `manual_confirmation` in the configuration, this property is optional and the default value is `false`.
+If the property is not found the value should set to `false`.

 ### API changes